How to turn your side hustle into a full-time career

-With many people working from home, all of a sudden we have a lot more time to ourselves.
+The world of work has transformed.
+With many people now working from home or hybrid, we have a lot more time to ourselves.
 That extra couple of hours each week not having to commute, really does add up and there’s only so much Netflix you can watch.

 With more time on our hands, many of us have turned to hobbies to plug the gap.
-Knitting, building furniture, learning a language and playing the guitar have all increased in popularity since the start of lockdown.
+Knitting, building furniture, baking and playing the guitar have all increased in popularity since the pandemic.
 But, how do you turn this newfound hobby into a fully-fledged career?

 "Don’t let others convince you that the idea is good when your gut tells you it’s bad." - Kevin Rose, co-founded Digg